Today In History logo TIH

 Five hundred people executed.
 Two of them American.
 That detail changed everything.
 When Nicaraguan president José Santos Zelaya ordered those deaths — including U.S. citizens Lee Roy Cannon and Leonard Groce — Washington didn't just protest.
 It sent warships.
 Secretary of State Philander Knox called Zelaya "a blot upon the history of Nicaragua," and within weeks, U.S. pressure helped topple him from power.
 But the intervention that followed lasted decades.
 America didn't leave Nicaragua quietly.
 It stayed.

-Hundreds of suffragettes marched to the British Parliament on November 18, 1910, only to face brutal beatings from po…
+Hundreds of suffragettes marched to Parliament in London on November 18, 1910, demanding women's voting rights, only …

 Somme Ends: One Million Casualties for Seven Miles